headzoo/deskproapps-sdk-react/README.md

 # deskproapps-sdk-react

-A react-based javascript SDK for building Deskpro Apps based on React.Js
+A react-based javascript SDK for building Deskpro Apps powered by the React library

 ## Documentation